 Bertha von Suttner was born Countess Kinsky of Chinic as native and Tettau of a Bohemian noble family.
 Ihr Vater Franz Joseph Graf Kinsky, in the front of her birth 75.
 Of age died, was a retired lieutenant field marshal and treasurer, born in Vienna and legitimate son of the country and the ruler of the Lord Chamberlain Chlumec, Ferdiand Count Kinsky of Chinic and Tettau.
 Your grandmother's maiden name was Christine Princess of Liechtenstein.
 She grew up with her mother, originally from Prague, Sophia Wilhelmina of grains.

-1876 she traveled to Paris, where she worked for just two weeks, the private secretary of Alfred Nobel.
-(Arthur's mother had, the relationship between Bertha and her son to stop Bertha dismissed and given her the place at Nobel.
+1876 she traveled to Paris, where she was the private secretary of Alfred Nobel for scarce two weeks.
+(Arthur's mother had, dismiss the ratio between Bertha and her son to stop Bertha and gives her the job at Nobel.

 This was but the King of Sweden called back home.
 Bertha returned to Vienna and married secretly on Arthur Gundaccar 12.
 June 1876, against the wishes of his parents.
-Arthur Suttner was disinherited in the sequence and the couple went for more than eight years in the Caucasus, to Georgia to Princess Ekatarina Dadiani of Samegrelo, where the two lived in difficult financial circumstances of casual work, especially from writing popular novels and translations.
+Arthur Suttner was disinherited in the episode and the couple moved for more than eight years in the Caucasus to Georgia to Princess Ekatarina Dadiani of Mingrelien, where the two financial difficult circumstances of casual work lived, especially from writing popular novels and translations.